Tarnarmour/RoboPy/ADDME.md

 list of update parameters in.
 This would make using VizScenes inside of stuff like IK or simulation work better for multiple object scenes.
 9) Viscous damping on dynamics
+10) Improve simulation setup, should have an integrated method to take care of weird damping stuff going on.
+Or maybe that needs to be in forward dynamics?
+11) Joint Limits, with integrated FK, IK, and simulation stuff
+12) Control module, enabling control functions or some common control methods to be passed in
+13) Simulation module should include linearization and step responses
+14) Make sliders on play function taller when possible.